IBM/spacetech-kubesat/docs/manage-kubernetes-resources.md

 Refer to [Getting Started](getting-started.md) and install the KubeSat package and spin up NATs and Redis.

-## Kubernetes configuration
+## Kubernetes cluster configuration

+Prepare a target Kubernetes cluster and log into the cluster using a kubectl command.
-To access the Kubernetes API, prepare a kubeconfig file.
-The following command export the kubeconfig file and save it as a filename `kubeconfig.yaml`
+To access the Kubernetes API from outside, it is necessary to have a kubeconfig file.
+The following command exports the kubeconfig file and saves it as a filename `kubeconfig.yaml`

 ```sh
  kubectl config view --raw > kubeconfig.yaml